 Use of a hair dryer or heat lamp can be used to shorten drying times, but exercise caution as excessive heat can warp the illustration board, and/or create air bubbles under any frisket in place, or interfere with film formation and yield a fragile film.

 Paint on any non-oily surface.
 Non-absorbent surfaces should be abraded for increased adhesion.
 Clean tools with soap and water.
 Keep tools wet during use.
-Do not allow product to dry in airbrush.
-Clean airbrush with water, ammonia/water, alcohol or miscellaneous household cleaners (however, consider effect of cleaner on airbrush parts, such as rings and seals).
+Do not allow the product to dry in airbrush.
+Clean airbrush with water, ammonia/water, alcohol or miscellaneous household cleaners (however, consider the effect of cleaner on airbrush parts, such as rings and seals).